waku-org/research/incentivization.md

 The response may be split into multiple parts, as specified by pagination parameters in `PagingInfo`.

-Let us define a relevant message as a message that has been broadcast via Relay within the time frame that the client specified.
+Let us define a relevant message as a message that has been broadcast via Relay within the time frame and matching the filter criteria that the client specified.
 The desired functionality of Store can be described as following:

 - the server responds quickly;